 The meetings usually last from one to two hours.
 These meetings allow neighbors to get to know each other and provide training on recognizing and reporting suspicious activity.

-Also, visit the National Crime Prevention Council's website for additional information on the Neighborhood Watch program.
+Also, visit the National Crime Prevention Council's website or the National Sheriff's Association for additional information on the Neighborhood Watch program.